 The Cycladic Chora

-Stroll around the Chora of Folegandros, where cars and vehicles are forbidden, and the peace and quiet is astounding.
+Stroll around the Chora of Folegandros, where cars and vehicles are forbidden, and the peace and quiet are astounding.
 Perfect for romantic dinners and walking by dusk, the paved alleys and stone houses give you the truest taste of Cyclades.
 Visit the Medieval Kastro in that part of the town and the Church of Panagia.

 Tip: Nearby, you can also find a hidden cave named “Chrissospilia” to explore and dive.